robertn01/git-novice/_episodes/07-pull-request.md

 &nbsp;

+You'll use the Base Fork and Head Fork buttons to choose what to send where.
+(If you don't see those options, look for a link that says "If you need to, you can also compare across forks.")

-* The place you want to add information TO is the base.
+* **Base fork:** The place you want to add information TO is the base fork.
 (In this case, it's the dlstrong version.)
-* The place you want to bring information FROM is the head.
+* **Head fork:** The place you want to bring information FROM is the head fork.
 (In this case, it's your version.)

 Compare the changes you want to add to your pull request and send it off.